-So okay, well-thought-out goals can be useful.
-And perhaps you already sense that, with a few of those (and some time and "space"), you could score "bigly" yourself.
+True, many appear to believe that well-thought-out goals can be helpful.
+And perhaps you already sense yourself that, with a few of those (and some time and "space"), you too could score some serious wins.
 If you haven't actually set your goals, there's no time like the present to do so...and then to begin pursuing them.

-But whether you do or don't, the big clock will keep ticking away.
-Then, perhaps one day it really will be
+Whether you do or do not, however, the big clock keeps ticking away.
+And perhaps one day it really will be

 too late to be, do, or have some of those things you’ve been putting